mboogieb/TinyRTS/README.md

 - LMB on unit to select.
 - LMB + drag to select multiple units.

-## Control unit
+## Command unit
-- All units: RMB on ground to move.
+- RMB to command unit(s)

+# Units
+## Soldier
+- Resource Costs: 5x wood, 5x stone
-- Soldier: RMB on enemy to attack.
+- Command: RMB on enemy to attack.
 Will fight to the death unless canceled.
-- Healer: N/A - heals all units in range.
+- Spawns from: Barracks
+- Press 'E' to start summon.

+## Cleric
+- Resource Costs: 6x wood, 6x stone
+- Command: RMB on ground to move to location.
+Will heal friendly units within range.
+- Spawns from: Priory
+- Press 'Q' to start summon.

+## Laborer
+- Resource Costs: 3x wood, 3x stone
-- Gatherer: RMB on tree/rock to harvest resources.
-Will travel between selected resource and designated drop off until canceled or node is depleted.
+- Command: RMB on rock or tree to begin harvesting corresponding resource.
+Will continue to travel between selected resource and drop off until canceled or node is depleted.

-## Buildings
-- Barracks: Summons soldiers
-- Priory: Summons clerics
-- Tent: Summons gatherers
+- Spawns from: Tent
+- Press 'W' to start summon

-## Notes
+# Notes
-- Construction and summons are not ready.
-	- Tap 'B' key repeatedly to finish each building.
+- Building construction is not finished.
+Tap 'B' key repeatedly to complete construction for all buildings.
-	- Tap 'Q' key to queue a unit summons for each building.
-- Player team limits are in effect.
-Summon queues will produce a unit when team capacity allows it.
+- Player team limits are in effect, but players can buffer the spawn queue.
+Buildings will produce a unit when team capacity and/or resources can support it.

 ## Coming Soon
-- Building construction & unit summons will cost resources.
-- Gatherer unit will also be able to construct buildings.
+- Laborer will also be able to construct buildings.
+- Building construction will cost resources.
 - Summon units from building UI panel.
 - Buildings can be destroyed.